Top 150+ Python Interview Questions You Must Know for 2025

 • If the value doesn't have a semicolon at the end, add one, and then type %PYTHON HOME%.

 Self is used to represent the class instance.
-In Python, you can access the class's attributes and methods with this keyword.
-It connects the attributes to the arguments.
-Self appears in a variety of contexts and is frequently mistaken for a term.
+With this keyword, you can access the class's attributes and methods in Python.
+It connects the characteristics to the arguments.
+Self appears in various contexts and is frequently mistaken for a term.
 Self is not a keyword in Python, unlike in C++.

 For primitive data types, a literal in Python source code indicates a fixed value.
 Following are the 5 types of literal in Python:

-• String Literal: A string literal is formed by assigning some text to a variable that is contained in single or double-quotes.
+• String Literal: A string literal is formed by assigning some text to a variable contained in single or double quotes.
 Assign the multiline text encased in triple quotes to produce multiline literals.

 • Numeric Literal: They may contain numeric values that are floating-point values, integers, or complex numbers.

-• Literal Collections: There are four types of literals such as list collections, tuple literals, set literals, dictionary literals, and set literals.
+• Literal Collections: There are four types of literals: list collections, tuple literals, set literals, dictionary literals, and set literals.

 Python modules are files that contain Python code.
 Functions, classes, or variables can be used in this code.
 A Python module is a .py file that contains code that may be executed.
 The following are the commonly used built-in modules: